 Fraud Alerts: There are two types of fraud alerts you can place on your credit report to put your creditors on notice that you may be a victim of fraud-an initial alert and an extended alert.
 You may ask that an initial fraud alert be placed on your credit report if you suspect you have been, or are about to be, a victim of identity theft.
-An initial fraud alert stays on your credit report for at least 90 days.
-You may have an extended alert placed on your credit report if you have already been a victim of identity theft with the appropriate documentary proof.
-An extended fraud alert stays on your credit report for seven years.
+An initial fraud alert stays on your credit report for at least one year.
+You may have an extended alert placed on your credit report if you alert stays on your credit report for at least one year.
+You may have an extended alert placed on your credit report if you alert stays on your credit report for seven years.
 You can place a fraud alert on your credit report by contacting any of the three national credit reporting agencies.

-Credit Freezes: You have the right to put a credit freeze, also known as a security freeze, on your credit file, free of charge, so that no new credit can be opened in your name without the use of a PIN number that is issued to you when you initiate a freeze.
+Credit Freezes: You have the right to put a credit freeze, also known as a security freeze, on your credit file, free of charge, so that no new credit can be opened in your name without the use of a PIN that is issued to you when you initiate a freeze.
 A security freeze is designed to prevent potential credit grantors from accessing your credit report without your consent.
 If you place a security freeze, potential creditors and other third parties will not be able to get access to your credit report unless you temporarily lift the freeze.
 Therefore, using a security freeze may delay your ability to obtain credit.